 Get Your Guide's whale shark tour in Cancun offers hotel pick-up from Cancun, Playa del Carmen, and Tulum.
 The further you are from Cancun, the earlier you need to wake up, and the later you get back.

-Bring lots of sunscreen, sunglasses, a hat, and waterproof camera.
-I regretted not buying a disposable camera for $20, as the water is clear and you’re close enough to the whale sharks to get decent photos.
+Bring sunscreen, sunglasses, a hat, and a waterproof camera.
+I regretted not buying a disposable camera for $20, as the water is clear and you're close enough to the whale sharks to get decent photos.

 Rent a wetsuit for further sun protection, don't depend on the life jacket, as it doesn't provide full coverage.

-Take motion sickness pills even if you don’t normally get motion sick.
-You don’t want a little nausea to ruin your experience.
+Take motion sickness pills even if you don't usually get motion sick.
+You don't want nausea to ruin your experience.

-Plenty of bottled water, and a nice lunch are included, but bring extra water and snacks if you want.
-It’s better to eat something than depart on an empty stomach.
+Plenty of bottled water and a nice lunch is included, but bring extra water and snacks if you want.
+It's better to eat something than depart on an empty stomach.